The side of LG's vehicle sustained considerable damage, clearly evidencing the force involved in this collision.

 EG is a 58 year old woman who enjoys spending time with her family and friends.
 Hobbies include swimming, walking, dancing, bowling, skating, dance/aerobic exercises, reading, music, movies, and outdoor activities.
 However, as a result of the collision, EG has experienced, and continues to experience, a significant loss of enjoyment of life.
 She was fairly healthy before the collision and since then has not as active as she was before.
 She must perform daily exercises at home just to manage and maintain her symptoms, as well as prevent flare ups.
 EG has paid, and will continue to pay, an appreciable price, physically and emotionally, as a direct result of the injuries she sustained in the collision.

-In order to obtain financial reimbursment from Progressive Insurance for substantial treatment expenses, EG hired personal injury attorney Christopher Davis.
+In order to obtain financial reimbursment from Progressive Insurance for substantial treatment expenses, EG hired car accident lawyer Christopher Davis.
 As the founder and principal attorney of Davis Law Group in Seattle, WA, Mr. Davis has had notable success dealing with Progressive Insurance in the past and in securing fair and reasonable compensation for his clients.